 The document outlines typical test configurations, suggest formats for presenting the data, and includes some recommendations and cautions peculiar to plastic gears.

 The first draft of AGMA 946-A21 was created in October 2014.
 It was approved by the membership in February 2021.
-Suggestions for improvement of this standard will be welcome.
-They may be submitted to [email protected].

 The following documents contain provisions, which, through reference in this text, constitute provisions of this information sheet.
 At the time of publication, the editions were valid.
 All publications are subject to revision, and the users of this information sheet are encouraged to investigate the possibility of applying the most recent editions of the publications listed.